 - Employ a data backup and recovery plan for all critical information.
 Perform and test regular backups to limit the impact of data or system loss and to expedite the recovery process.
 Ideally, this data should be kept on a separate device, and backups should be stored offline.

-- Use application whitelisting to help prevent malicious software and unapproved programs from running.
-Application whitelisting is one of the best security strategies as it allows only specified programs to run, while blocking all others, including malicious software.
+- Use application control software to help prevent malicious software and unapproved programs from running.
+Application control is one of the best security strategies as it allows only specified programs to run, while blocking all others, including malicious software.